himanjanpati/k8s-exam-guide/CKA-exam-guide/CKA-exam-guide.md

        Name     Himanjan
        Age      29
        Location UK
-3- We can not use duplicate kyes
+3- We can not use duplicate kyes</br>
 4- used to store small chunks of data that requires faster r/w operation

 Installing ETCD as a service

 ** installing in ubuntu 18.04 or 20 lts

-1- Download the binary and extract
+1- Download the binary and etextract

     export RELEASE=3.5.1